Skip to main content

 The Endocrine System and Sleep Regulation

-The relationship between your and sleep is deeply reciprocal.
+The relationship between your endocrine system and sleep is deeply reciprocal.
 Hormones directly influence your sleep-wake cycle, known as your circadian rhythm, and conversely, sleep patterns affect hormone production.
 For instance, the pineal gland produces melatonin, a hormone that signals to your body when it is time to sleep.

 Its secretion typically increases in the evening as light diminishes, preparing your system for rest.
 Disruptions to this natural rhythm, such as exposure to artificial light at night, can suppress melatonin production, making it harder to initiate and maintain sleep.

 Beyond melatonin, a host of other hormones play significant roles.
 Cortisol, often termed the “stress hormone,” follows a diurnal rhythm, peaking in the morning to promote wakefulness and gradually declining throughout the day.
 An elevated cortisol level at night, often a consequence of chronic stress, can interfere with sleep onset and lead to frequent awakenings.
-Similarly, imbalances in sex hormones, such as estrogen and progesterone in women, or testosterone in men, can profoundly impact and quality.
+Similarly, imbalances in sex hormones, such as estrogen and progesterone in women, or testosterone in men, can profoundly impact sleep architecture and quality.

 Hormonal Messengers and Their Sleep Connections